mehrdadameri/DayaChat/README.md

 2. Create an account or sign in
 3. Navigate to the API section
 4. Generate a new API key
-5. Copy the key and paste it in DayaChat's sidebar
+5. Copy the key and paste it in DayaChat

 ## Data Storage

 Chat histories are stored locally in JSON format within the `chat_history` directory.
-Each chat session is assigned a unique UUID identifier file.

-## Development Notes

-- The DeepSeek integration is currently provided as a placeholder.
-In a production environment, implement the actual API calls using DeepSeek's official SDK.
-- Feel free to contribute to this project by submitting issues or pull requests.

 ## License